Surgery and Excision for Furuta-Ohta invariants on Homology $S^1 \times S^3$: Introduction

-for the $SU(2)$-character variety of the $3$-manifold $Y$ in the cylindrical end.
-Via the holonomy map, $\chi(Y)$ is identified with the gauge equivalence classes of the flat connections on $Y$.
-The first step to deduce a structure theorem is to establish the existence of the asymptotic map on $\M_{\sigma}(Z)$.
+for the $SU(2)$-character variety of the $3$-manifold $Y$.
+Via the holonomy map, $\chi(Y)$ is identified with the gauge equivalence classes of the flat $SU(2)$-connections on $Y$.
+Our next result concerns with the existence of the asymptotic map on $\M_{\sigma}(Z)$.

 \begin{thm} Given $[A] \in \M_{\sigma}(Z)$, the limit $\lim_{t \to \infty} [A|_{\{t \} \times Y}]$ exists and lies in $\chi(Y)$.
 The assignment of $[A]$ to its limit defines a continuous map

 \end{thm}